xcart/xcart-docs/_pages/kb_en/users/user_roles.md

 A full list of access permissions available in a default X-Cart store is as follows:

    * **Root access** : Gives a user a full access to the store Admin area (with no limitations at all).
    * **Manage catalog** : Gives a user an access to several pages of the **Catalog** section of the strore Admin area, where this user can manage all products including product categories, tags, classes and attributes.
-Also this user get access to the **Content** -> **Features products** section of the Admin area to manage featured products.
+Also this user get access to the **Content** -> **Featured products** section of the Admin area to manage featured products.
    * **Manage reviews** : Gives a user an access to the **Catalog** -> **Reviews** page of the store Admin area where this user can manage existing and create new product reviews.
    * **Manage users** : Gives a user an access to the **Users** -> **User list** page of the Admin area, where this user can manage existing and create new customer accounts.
    * **Manage administrators** : Extends the **Manage users** access permission with a possibility to manage existing and create new admin and vendor accounts.
 The **Manage administrators** access permission doesn't allow to assign new or change existing roles assigned to different admin accounts.